n8felton/proper-packaging-principles/README.md

 # Proper Packaging Principles

 These proper packaging principles are meant to be a guideline for software developers on how to build and host software packages for macOS applications.
 These are based on experience from members of the [MacAdmins community](https://macadmins.org) who have collectively spent _hundreds of thousands_ of hours deploying and maintaining software.
 The goal is to help you, help us.
-When software if packaged properly, it is easy to deploy, update, and manage and allows MacAdmins and end users alike ensure they are running the latest version of your software.
+When software is properly packaged, it becomes easy to deploy, update, and manage.
+This enables both MacAdmins and end users to ensure they are running the latest version of your software.

 ## Summary